ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

     """

-Always have a line break between the end of a class docstring and the subsequent methods.
+Ensure that there is a line break between the end of a class docstring and the subsequent methods.

 Methods
 ~~~~~~~